-The Rural Communications Development Fund (RCDF), which has been established over 5 year ago, is the Universal Service Fund, which facilitates services to be provided as public private partnerships in rural areas.
+which has been established over 5 years ago, is the Universal Service Fund, which facilitates services to be provided as public private partnerships in rural areas.
 UCC subsidises these interventions, which has resulted in Internet Points of presence, Internet cafes, multi-purposes community tele-centres, ICT laboratories in schools etc.

-There are six public Universities, 29 Private Universities, 40 public Tertiary Institutions and 51 private Tertiary Institutions in Uganda.
+There are eight public Universities, 33 Private Universities, 40 public Tertiary Institutions and 51 private Tertiary Institutions in Uganda.

 Uganda's Information and Communication Technology (ICT) sector is one of the most vibrant and fastest growing sectors since its liberalization in 2010, supported by a good ICT legal and regulatory framework.
-The sector is growing steadily and has contributed 2.5% to Gross Domestic Product (GDP) in 2011 and 6.2% to GDP in 2012.
-The Information and Communications Technology (ICT) sector is now regarded as a vital pillar for the social economic development of the country as indicated in the current National Development Plan (2010/11 - 2014/15).
+The ICT sector is regarded as a vital pillar for the social economic development of the country as indicated in the current National Development Plan (2010/11 - 2014/15).
+The integration of ICT into the NDP will increase growth, income and employment through skilled and semi skilled job creation.
 It is committed towards improvement of government service delivery through eHealth, eEducation, eGovernance, eCommerce and trade.
 The ICT sector is divided into three areas namely; Policy, Regulatory and Operational with the Ministry of ICT as the lead agency.